AndrewEllis93/Print-Tuning-Guide/articles/before_we_begin.md

 [:arrow_left: Back to Table of Contents](/README.md)
 # Before We Begin

-Please remember that tuning prints will get you close, but they are should not be taken as gospel. **You should get in the habit of finely adjusting based on actual prints afterwards.**
+Please remember that tuning prints will get you close, but they should not be taken as gospel. **You should get in the habit of finely adjusting based on actual prints afterwards.**

 My methods are all purely visual / based on intuition.